There are two main ways to install MAAS

 And then proceed to the post-install setup below.

+Your MAAS is now installed, but there are a few more things to be done.
 If you now use a web browser to connect to the region controller, you should see that MAAS is running, but there will also be some errors on the screen:

 The on screen messages will tell you that there are no boot images present, and that you can’t login because there is no admin user.